Astrea49/interactions-py-library/docs/src/Guides/97 Migration from 4.X.md

 If you were using some of the more complex features of slash commands in v4, it's important to note: *v5 only runs the subcommand, not the base-command-then-subcommands that you could do with v4.* This was mostly due to the logic being too complex to maintain - it is encouraged that you use checks to either add onto base commands or the subcommands you want to add them to, as will be talked about in an upcoming section. `StopIteration` also doesn't exist in v5 due to this change.

-Autocomplete *is* different. v5 encourages you to tie autocompletes to specific commands in a different manner than v4, like seen in the guide (TODO: link).
+Autocomplete *is* different. v5 encourages you to tie autocompletes to specific commands in a different manner than v4 and uses a special context, [like seen in the guide](../03 Creating Commands/#i-need-more-than-25-choices).
 There is `interactions.global_autocomplete` too.

 Autodeferring is also pretty similar, although there's more control, with options to allow for global autodefers and extension-wide ones.